Milwaukee, Denver wrap up No. 1 seeds in NBA playoffs

 The road to the NBA Finals now goes through Milwaukee.
 The road out of the Western Conference goes through Denver, for the first time ever.

-The Bucks will have the No. 1 overall seed and home-court advantage for the entirety of their time in the NBA playoffs, after defeating Chicago 105-92 on Wednesday night.
-Milwaukee is now 58-22 this season; no other team in the league can get to more than 57 wins.
+The Bucks will have the No. 1 overall seed and home-court advantage for the entirety of their time in the NBA playoffs, after beating Chicago 105-92 on Wednesday night.
+Milwaukee is 58-22 this season; no other team can get to more than 57 wins.

 “It’s just a credit to the players,” Bucks coach Mike Budenholzer said.
 “The players have really stepped up.
 I think they’ve embraced the challenge.
 Night in and night out in this league, it’s hard.
 There’s great opposition. … To have the best record, it is something that matters.
 It is important.”